FeetDoTravel

 • Chocolates that do not contain palm oil - Green & Black, Divine, Booja Booja

-• Upcycled products; Candles made from bottles, Necklaces from coconut shell, Purses bags and wallets from cement bags, wallets from old tyres, Jewellery made from wood, yoga mats made from plastic – check out www.coastalliving.com
+• Upcycled products: Candles made from bottles, Necklaces from coconut shells, Purses bags and wallets from cement bags, wallets from old tyres, Jewellery made from wood, yoga mats made from plastic

-• Natural Products - Organic, vegan, don't contain palm oil, not-tested-on-animals, health conscious.
-There are many companies that sell cosmetics, hair, body, face products, bath bombs and fragrances.
-Lush sell Christmas Gift Sets - www.uklush.com
+• Natural Products - Organic, vegan, don't contain palm oil, not tested on animals, health conscious.
+Many companies sell cosmetics, hair, body, face products, bath bombs and fragrances.
+Lush sells Christmas Gift Sets

 10 Easy Tips for a Green Eco-Friendly Christmas, Sustainable Christmas Tips, Eco-friendly Gifts, Feet Do Travel